 Let the vendor know what you need: Vendors are better able to hit the target if you provide them with a detailed list of requirements.
 This information can help vendors suggest the best fit from their roster of product offerings and prices.

-"Give vendors honest, straightforward information to help them," advises David Fletcher, executive pastor of The Chapel in Akron, Ohio, and founder of XPastor.org, a website and ministry for executive pastors.
+"Give vendors honest, straightforward information to help them," advises David Fletcher, of XPastor.org, a website and ministry for executive pastors.
 "Tell the vendor you will be getting two or three quotes on this particular sale item and that you will be checking back with them."